heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 In order for the workload to access the resource,

 1. The JWT Issuer must be recognized by the Authorization Server,
-2. Claims in the JWT are inspected and used to determine an identity legible to the Resource Server,
+2. Claims in the JWT are inspected and used to determine the subject, or principal, of the access token issued for the Resource Server,
-3. And the resulting Resource Server identity must be authorized to access the Resource.
+3. And the resulting Resource Server principal must be authorized to access the Resource.

 Step \#1 requires the configuration of an explicit trust relationship between